About Us

 2022

-The thirteenth Civita report, “When sustainability meets culture”, is published, which investigates the role that Culture plays within the sustainability practices undertaken by companies and within the context of museum policies.
+Civita published its thirteenth report, “When sustainability meets culture”, which investigated the role that Culture plays within the sustainability practices undertaken by companies and within the context of museum policies.

 The future is yet to be written